PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

 ### Step 7: Querying Dataverse

-Using the current user's email, let's try to check if the user has already claimed the reward by querying the Dataverse table.
+Using the current user's email, lets try to check if the user has already claimed the reward by querying the dataverse table.

-1. Click on the **+** sign to add a new conversation node.
+1. Click on the **+** Sign to add a new conversation node.
 2. Select **Call an action**.
 3. Click on the **Connector** tab and search for Dataverse.
 4. Select the action **List rows from selected environment**.